xy-tech/X2100-BIOS-EC/README.md

 	* Enable C1 & C3 states.
 	* Enable promotion and demotion of C-states.
 	* Change package C-state to auto.

+# BONUS 1: How to edit and patch BIOS
+* Changing factory presets:
+	* Use AMIBIOS to adjust settings.
+Several versions don't really work.
+Just try out different versions on the internet and see which one works.
+* Updating internal ME, change PCIe/SATA lanes etc:
+	* Intel CSME v14 R1 (Intel FIT) to adjust these internal settings.

+# BONUS 2: Provisioning Intel Bootguard yourself
+* By using Intel FIT, you can technically provision Bootguard yourself as the machine comes unprovisioned with a clean unfused PCH.
+* Google around to find out more.
+All warranty is voided if you attempt to do this.
+* Doing this would probably make this the most secure laptop in the world as literally only you own the firmware keys.

 # Thanks
 Thanks to everyone who made it possible.
 EC patches: mjg59, jwise, l29ah